Headaches are never fun.

-Generally speaking, a headache is pain in “any region of the head.”
+Generally speaking, a headache is pain occurring in any region of your head.

-However they can vary greatly in terms of length, source, and degree of pain depending on the type of headache you’re experiencing.
+However, depending on the type of headache you’re experiencing, they can vary greatly in terms of length, source, and degree of pain.

-Headaches can be chronic, meaning they are consistent and long-lasting, or episodic which means they only occur every now and then.
+Headaches can cause chronic pain, meaning symptoms are consistent and long lasting, or acute pain, meaning they only occur every now and then.

-If a headache is accompanied by symptoms such as a stiff neck, rash, vomiting, or disorientation than be sure to also seek medical help.
+If a headache is accompanied by symptoms such as a stiff neck, rash, vomiting, or disorientation then be sure to seek medical help as soon as possible.

 What Are The Different Types Of Headaches?